Troubleshooting suspected hacked sites

 2. If you still suspect unauthorized access following Step 1, disable public access to your Joomla web site by navigating to Site > Global Configuration and enabling Offline mode.
 We also recommend that you enable HTPASSWD protection — sometimes called directory protection — on your entire site during the troubleshooting steps below.

 You may need to contact your hosting provider for help setting up an HTPASSWD, though it is a common feature in most hosting control panels.

-3. Create a backup of your site using your backup solution of your choosing (we recommend Akeeba Backup).
+3. Create a backup of your site using your backup solution of your choosing.